What is Jewish Wolfram Syndrome?

 Wolfram syndrome is a rare, life-threatening genetic disorder caused largely by pathogenic variants in the Wolfram syndrome 1 (WFS1) gene.

-What are the symptoms of Jewish Wolfram syndrome and how are they managed?
+What are the symptoms of Ashkenazi Jewish Wolfram syndrome and how are they managed?

 This guide covers what to watch for, what to do if you test positive and how the condition may affect health, treatment decisions and family planning.
 Here are answers to common questions.